aarron-lee/legion-go-tricks/icc_color/README.md

 thanks @adolfotregosa on discord!

-icc color profiles tuned for the LGO display
+icc color profiles tuned for sRGB on the LGO display

 Works everywhere BUT KDE6 also corrects gamut.